What would you like to know more about?

 HTML Fields

-Rich text fields support HTML and may be edited using the default wysiwyg ("what you see is what you get") editor or the source view.
+Rich text fields support HTML, and you can edit them using the default wysiwyg ("what you see is what you get") editor or the source view.

 Example of an HTML field showing the editor and different formatting options